huz4f/huz4f/content/Blogs/Tech.md

 ### "Lack of Focus"
 With instant access to information and rapid communication. \
-Perception of time and patience has altered for us, \
+Perception of time and patience has altered for us,

 We all have a superfast computer in our pockets with 4G connection, this has fostered an expectation of immediate results.
 Patience for slower processes has eroded in our lives. \
-Here is a pretty good documentary if you have time that i watched few years ago \
+Here is a pretty good documentary that i watched few years ago illustrating our subconcious mental reprogramming \
 [The Social Dilemma](https://www.youtube.com/watch?v=uaaC57tcci0).

 Emphasising how attention span has decreased, \